Doctors’ Notes

 Illness

 This is certainly an important reason to check on a crying baby, since crying may be a signal that the baby is not feeling great.
 A mild runny nose or single episode of vomiting might help you to identify an illness.
-Significant symptoms or concerns should be addressed with by calling the office.
+Significant symptoms or concerns (including fever in an infant less than 2 months of age) should be addressed with by calling the office.

 Solutions